Manthan-Nepal/arc-2025/arc/ai/Yugratna-Humagain/Supervised and Unsupervised Learning Algorithms/README.md

 # Supervised and Unsupervised Learning Algorithm

-This repository documents a hands-on journey through the foundational stages of data science, focusing on supervised and unsupervised using Python.
-The content is structured as a series of Jupyter Notebooks, inspired by the [arc-2025](https://github.com/Tech-Manthan-Nepal/arc-2025) curriculum and related resources.
+This repository documents a hands-on journey through the foundational stages of data science, focusing on supervised and unsupervised learning using Python.
+The content is structured as a Jupyter Notebook, using the Adult Income dataset from UCI ML Repository to demonstrate various machine learning concepts.

 ---